Werejaguar: Genetic defects

-Even before Davis questioned the idea of a belief system centering on human-jaguar copulation, scholars such as Michael Coe looked for biological causes for the fleshy lips, cleft head, and toothless mouths that make up the were-jaguar motif.
-Genetic abnormalities like Down syndrome and spina bifida have been common explanations.
-People afflicted with spina bifida in particular present developmental defects that coincide with the were-jaguar characteristics.
+Even before Davis questioned the idea of a belief system centering on human-jaguar copulation, scholars such as Michael Coe looked for biological causes for the fleshy lips, cleft head, and toothless mouths that make up the werejaguar motif.
+Genetic abnormalities such as Down syndrome and spina bifida have been common explanations.
+People afflicted with spina bifida in particular present developmental defects that coincide with the werejaguar characteristics.
 One such condition is encephaloceles, which among other things, can cause separation of the cranial sutures and result in a depression, or cleft, in the head.
 Cranium bifidum can produce similar results.
 In addition, there is a higher chance of these conditions occurring within the same family than randomly throughout the population, and there might have been considerable inbreeding among the elite.
 If children born with this affliction were seen as divine or special in some way, multiple births of affected children within a family or familial line would have reinforced that family's political and religious power.

-Were-jaguar as toad
+Werejaguar as toad

-Peter Furst, among others, has suggested that the were-jaguar actually represents a variety of native toad, specifically "an anthropomorphically conceived toad with jaguar characteristics".
+Peter Furst, among others, has suggested that the werejaguar actually represents a variety of native toad, specifically "an anthropomorphically conceived toad with jaguar characteristics".

 Species of toad that are commonly found in Mesoamerica, like Bufo marinus or Bufo valliceps, have the pronounced cleft in the head and, like all toads, have a fleshy mouth with toothless gums.
 These species of toad are known to have ceremonial and hallucinogenic properties for many cultures of Mesoamerica.
 Skeletal remains of these species, particularly Bufo marinus, have been found at several archaeological sites in Mesoamerica including Olmec ceremonial centers.
 These species of toads have inherent symbolic power in their metamorphic life cycle, their fertility, their hallucinogenic venom, and especially their skin-shedding.

-Those were-jaguar representations that have fangs commonly attributed as jaguar fangs can also be explained as toad-like.
+Those werejaguar representations that have fangs commonly attributed as jaguar fangs can also be explained as toad-like.
 Several times a year, mature toads shed their skin.
 As the old skin is shed, the toad will eat it.
-As the skin is eaten, it hangs out of the toad's mouth and closely resembles the fangs of the were-jaguar.
+As the skin is eaten, it hangs out of the toad's mouth and closely resembles the fangs of the werejaguar.
 The process of regeneration could have symbolised death and rebirth, with all its attendant religious implications.

-Were-jaguar as harpy eagle
+Werejaguar as harpy eagle

-The were-jaguar can also be represented as a harpy eagle.
-Peter Furst argues that the were-jaguar's equivalent in the sky is the harpy eagle.
+The werejaguar can also be represented as a harpy eagle.
+Peter Furst argues that the werejaguar's equivalent in the sky is the harpy eagle.
 Both are powerful creatures associated with ancient Olmec shamanic transformation.
 Furst makes this conclusion based upon iconographic evidence and the fact that harpy eagles are also apex predators.

-Summary

-There are many theories and associations that swirl around the were-jaguar motif, and they need not be not mutually exclusive.
-It is possible that were-jaguars meant different things at different times during the Olmec period or to the many different people who created the images.
-The matter is far from settled.